christophsk/classifier-lit/README.md

 ## Model and Data
 The implementation assumes you have a trained PyTorch text classifier with labels 0,...,num_labels.
-The layout should confirm to the usual layout of PyTorch models.
+The model directory should confirm to the usual layout of PyTorch models.

 The data is a `.csv` with columns
 ```